JimmyLaurent/lycos/docs/api-reference.md

 ```

 ### links
-Get links matching the filters and transform them to absolute urls if necessary
+Get links matching the filters and transform them to absolute urls if necessary.

 ##### scraper.links([selector])
 ##### scraper.links([filters])